lamalab-org/PolyMetriX/docs/splitters.md

 ## LOCOCVSplitter

 Leave-One-Cluster-Out Cross-Validation (LOCOCV) splitter that uses the cluster information to split the dataset.
 This method ensures that the training and validation sets contain distinct clusters.
+There is no overlap between the training and validation sets, and the training set contains all clusters except the one in the validation set.
+To know more about the LOCOCV algorithm, see the documentation [here](https://mofdscribe.readthedocs.io/en/latest/api/splitters.html).

 ### Example